abuiles/placefinder/README.markdown

 NOTES:

        1- The api_key is not a required field, you can start hitting their api without it.
-       2- If you specify the format in the :flags they will be ignore, a hash is always returned.
+       2- If you specify format in the :flags, it will be ignore, a hash is always returned.

 Important
 =========